Ixrec/OuterWildsArchipelagoRandomizer/README.md

 These are feature ideas I won't do myself, but if someone else would like these enough that they'd be willing to do the non-programming work for them (playtesting, drafting logic, listing/naming/describing locations, etc), and it turns out they are actually fun to play, I'll happily do the (small) programming part to finish them off.

-- Further reducing your starting oxygen, fuel, boost, etc so some of their upgrades become progression items
+- Even lower starting oxygen, fuel, boost, etc so some of their upgrades become progression items, i.e. affect logic.
+The mod has settings to adjust these values, so you can experiment with this.
-- "rumorsanity" setting (adds all the ship log "rumors", separately from the "facts")
+- "rumorsanity" setting to add all the ship log "rumors", separately from the "normal facts".
+In the Game Logs window, this mod produces a message like `ShipLogManager.RevealFact TH_VILLAGE_X1` every time a ship log fact is revealed, including "rumor facts".
 - "textsanity" setting (every note, casette tape, Nomai text line, dialogue line, etc?)
 - More base game progression items: Gravity crystals?
 The ability to move Nomai orbs?